Oakland23/Oakland23.github.io/README.md

 **Project Description:** Creating a dashboard that analytically summarises a company's sales activity over a period using MS Excel's pivot tables

-**Key Findings:** 50% gross margin on average, best performer is cosmetics, and topmost earner is sub-sahara Africa
+**Key Findings:** 50% gross margin on average year, best performer is cosmetics, and topmost earner is sub-sahara Africa

 **Dashboard Overview:**